-The conclusion of the study was that nonverbal school aged autistic children are at risk of their cognitive abilities being underestimated with important implications for intellectual assessment and attitude.
+The conclusion of the study was that nonverbal school-aged autistic children are at risk of their cognitive abilities being underestimated with important implications for intellectual assessment and attitude.
 For nonverbal autistic children, an absence of speech does not automatically imply an absence of intelligence.

 There can be an automatic assumption that lack of speech in an autistic child means that they are also intellectually impaired.
-The result is that the child or adolescent can be under stimulated, leading to anger, frustration and/or depression.
+The result is that the child or adolescent can be under-stimulated, leading to anger, frustration and/or depression.
 As the above study shows, and certainly in our clinical experience, many children with nonverbal autism have at least average intellectual abilities.

 If you are interested in further exploring the intelligence of your nonverbal autistic child, student, or client, for the purpose of better supporting them, consider using the Raven’s Colored Progressive Matrices.
 A psychologist with knowledge of autism can administer the test.
-Understanding their intellect will assist in goal setting and programme planning.
+Understanding their intellect will assist in goal setting and program planning.

 Courchesne et al (2015) Autistic children at risk of being underestimated Molecular Autism 6:12